lorenzosquadrani/RobertasTree/README.rst

 Classification
 --------------

-Here there is the pipeline to apply RobertasTree on MNIST (ref) (I do not recommend to try it on your easy-running-out-of-memory laptop.
+Here there is the pipeline to apply RobertasTree on `MNIST <http://yann.lecun.com/exdb/mnist/>`_ (I do not recommend to try it on your easy-running-out-of-memory laptop.
 Use Google Colab instead.).

 First we prepare the dataset.